-Moderation approach to main assessment: Universal second marking as check or audit

-Assessment Feedback: The students receive feedback on coursework by comparing their solutions with step-by-step solutions available on MyMath student page.
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback: The students receive feedback on coursework by comparing their solutions with step-by-step solutions available on MyMath student page.
 Students will be able to review their score and errors.